SonyCSL/Kadecot-JS/README.md

     ROUTER_URL=ws://[WAMP_ROUTER_HOST]:[WAMP_ROUTER_PORT]/ws node main.js

-You can check the API call by accessing 'http://[host]:31413/sample.html' from your web browser.
+You can check the API call by accessing *http://[host]:31413/sample.html* from your web browser (assuming there is one ECHONET Lite Air-conditioner exists).

 ## Difference from Android Kadecot: